georchestra/geonetwork/docs/eng/users/source/admin/import/index.rst

 They are:

 Directory This is the full path on the server’s file system of the directory to scan.
-GeoNetwork will look for and try to import all XML files present into this directory.
+GeoNetwork will look for and try to import all XML or MEF files present into this directory.
 It is important to notice that this is the directory on the *server* machine and *not* on the client of the user that is doing the import.
-All metadata files present into the import directory *must* have the same schema format.
-Schema GeoNetwork supports only some metadata formats so you have to specify the schema of the metadata you want to import.
-If a metadata does not belong to the selected schema, the entire operation will be aborted.
+Import actions options are also available from bacth import (please refer to XML import for options you could use).
 Validate This is a simple validation step that you can choose to perform.
 The metadata is validated against its schema.
 Group You have to select a group to associate to the imported metadata.
 Usually the group is the creator of the metadata set.
 Category You can specify one category to associate to your metadata in order to